Harry-Deng/Harry-Deng/README.md

 **About me**

-- 🏫 I am a senior undergraduate student majoring in Information Security.
-And I am currently working as a Research Assistant at HKUST-GZ, conducting research related to Security4AI.
+- 🎓 I am a senior undergraduate student majoring in Information Security.

+- 🏫 I am currently working as a Research Assistant at **HKUST**-GZ, conducting research related to Security4AI.

 - 💻 I enjoy researching and developing, and occasionally working on some fun projects.